10 Smart Money Management Tips for Pinoy Breadwinners

 Published: August 19, 2021 | Updated: September 2, 2021 | Posted by: Venus Zoleta | Personal Finance

 Table of Contents

-There are different tools you can use to keep your finances in check, like Excel, personal finance apps, or traditional pen-and-paper method.
+There are different tools you can use to keep your finances in check, like Excel, personal finance apps, or the traditional pen-and-paper method.

-Sound painfully familiar?
-Just because everyone depends on your income doesn’t mean you have to bear the burden alone.
+But just because everyone depends on your income doesn’t mean you have to bear the burden alone.
 You may be the unsung hero, but playing the hero all the time can take a toll on your physical, emotional, and mental health.

 Sit down with your family to make them understand your real financial situation, the problems you’re going through, and how each one can help.
 Together, make a plan on how your family can help supplement your income and reduce spending, such as taking on part-time or work-from-home jobs, starting a small business with low capital, and avoiding unnecessary expenses.